spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

   - [Acknowledgments](#acknowledgments)

 ## Current Sensors and Values Available

+__*NOTICE*__: Not all sensors configured will work with your computer, there may be some that don't show anything, and other sensors that I didn't know about were even available so have to be configured to work.
+If there is one I missed open an Issue with your attached OHM report and the sensor you are requesting and it will get put on the log.

 These are the current sensors and values available via this plugin.
 This information will be transmitted back to Touch Portal every 1 seconds.
 If this becomes a problem I'll probably extract this out into a configuration file so it can be controlled by you.